 Graphite Slide Bearings

-For Graphite to be necessary the bearing will be located in either:
+For Graphite to be necessary the slide bearing will be located in either:

 - An enclosed area where enough heat is generated and retained that the atmosphere will rise to an ambient temperature between 400 and 1,000°F under normal operating conditions.